Glossary

 Mystery Quilt There are many mystery quilt sites on the internet.
 It is a mystery because you are given the "clues" for fabric purchase, cutting instructions, and then step by step clues to assemble the quilt -- WITHOUT EVER SEEING THE FINISHED PRODUCT!!
 It is a mystery to the end.
 How much fun is that?!!
 Try it!

-Quillow A specially designed quilt which is actually a cross between a sleeping bag and a quilt and also a pillow.
+Quillow A specially designed quilt which is actually a cross between a sleeping bag and a quilt with a pillow.
 A Quillow folds up into a carrying bag.
 A popular gift for children and teens.

 Quilt Retreat The most fun!!!!
 A group of quilters get together and go away for a few days of sewing and fellowship without all the distractions of home.